 Everywhere in heaven is paradise, i.e., all heavenly locations are equally good; nonetheless, at the same time, grace is not equally distributed.
 This is a notion we can accept only if we cease to think in terms of space; otherwise, we run into the problem of all celestial real estate being equally valued despite not receiving the same goods and services.
 Moreover, if grace is not distributed d’un modo (a phrase that doubles in the Paradiso for igualmente), then it must perforce be distributed più e meno.
 And so we return to the paradox of the Paradiso’s first tercet, which Dante does not so much attempt to resolve as hold up for scrutiny, perusing it first from one perspective and then from another.
 Given that the problem of the one and the many is not one that Dante can, in fact, “resolve,” we nonetheless may note that our poet seems more to revel in it than to want to cover it over. (p 183)

-The latter part of Paradiso 3 contains Piccarda’s poignant story of having been violently kidnapped from the cloister by her brother Corso Donati.
+The latter part of Paradiso 3 contains Piccarda’s poignant story of having been violently kidnapped from the cloister by the men of her brother Corso Donati.
 Her story is thus a story not of simple violence, but of Florentine political violence.
-Corso was the leader of the political faction of the Neri (the faction that exiled Dante); he wanted to give her in marriage in furtherance of his quest for power.
-She also introduces the Empress Costanza, mother of Frederick II, who like her had joined the order of Santa Chiara but was forced to leave for an even higher dynastic calling.
+Corso was the leader of the political faction of the Neri (the faction that exiled Dante); he wanted to give his sister in dynastic marriage in furtherance of his quest for alliance and political power.
+Piccarda also introduces the Empress Costanza, mother of Frederick II, who like her had joined the order of Santa Chiara but was forced to leave for an even higher dynastic calling.